jsightapi/online-editor-frontend/tests/manual-tests/common-ui-tests.md

    code.
 Check that documentation stays in the same place after refresh and do not scroll back to the previous position.
 6. Check that Contents works fine when there are a huge amount of items (vertical scroll must work).

+# Give us a star popup panel

+1. Check the github link.
+2. Close the popup.
+3. Refresh the page, check that now it is closed permanently.

 ## Performance